CleverRaven/Cataclysm-DDA/doc/reviewing_PR_guide.md

 ## 5. Maintainable and extendible

 This is obviously very much up to the reviewer.
 "Janky" solutions to problems are solutions that try to work around a limitation of the codebase with funny tricks.
 We see them often in JSON contributions, especially EOC things, but they are also very common in C++.
 Sometimes they are allowable, but exploiting the code in strange ways has a high chance of breaking as soon as something else tries to rely on the code.
-This rule becomes more important if the PR is changing something that other parts of the game are likely to rely on.
+This becomes more important if the PR is changing something that other parts of the game are likely to rely on.

 ## 6. Balance changes have been justified

 Like 4, this is a bit of a personal call.
 Changing the durability of a few items, or the spawn frequency of a bunch of things, doesn't require extensive justification.
 "No houses have toasters, so I added toasters to most houses" is a fine change that needs very little sourcing.
 "There should be more medieval armour in the game region" is a major change to balance and requires a lot more of a source, or failing that, a clear "go ahead" from either a senior project lead (eg. Kevin, Zhilkinserg, KorGgent, Erk) or multiple experienced developers (green names on Discord); sometimes multiple collaborators would be sufficient.
 This is particularly true if it touches on any of the previous "controversial" topics, like bows and solar power, or if it touches on sci-fi/fantasy content (cbms, mutations, portals, etc).

-Another way to think of this rule might be "Extraordinary claims require extraordinary evidence, and ordinary claims require ordinary evidence".
+Another way to think of this guideline might be "Extraordinary claims require extraordinary evidence, and ordinary claims require ordinary evidence".
 If you tell me there should be duct tape spawning in hardware stores, we won't need much of a source.
 If you state that solar panels alone can give an electric car all the power it needs, we're gonna need some very good evidence of that since nobody is making solar cars.

 ## 7. Failing CI tests aren't related